pacificclimate/weather-anomaly-tool/user-doc.md

 ## Purpose

-The WAV (Weather Anomaly Viewer) allows you to view anomalies of weather observations recorded at stations throughout the region covered by the observation database.
+The Weather Anomaly Viewer (WAV) allows you to view anomalies of weather observations recorded at stations throughout the region covered by the observation database.
 It presents anomalies as colour-coded markers on a map of the region, one marker for each station for which there is sufficient data to compute the anomaly.
-You choose the variable (e.g., maximum temperature) and the time period (e.g., month and year).
-The anomalies for that combination are displayed on the map.
+You choose the variable (e.g., maximum temperature) and the time period (e.g., month and year), and the WAV displays anomalies (or other selected value type) for that combination on the map.

 ## Quick How-To

-To view the monthly anomaly, observation, or baseline value of a particular weather variable for a particular month and year:
+To view the monthly anomaly, observation, or baseline value of a weather variable for a particular month and year:

 1. Click the weather variable of interest (**Precipitation**, **T<sub>min</sub>**, or **T<sub>max</sub>**).
-2. Click the value of interest (**Anomaly**, **Monthly**, or **Baseline**).
+2. Click the value type of interest (**Anomaly**, **Monthly**, or **Baseline**).
 3. Use the date sliders to choose the month and year of interest.
 (For baseline values, only the month is selectable, since the baseline is a multi-year average of the selected month.)
 4. The map displays markers at each station representing the data values corresponding to those selections.
 5. Look at the colour bar at the top of the map to get an idea of what data ranges the colours represent.